SSimonPhd/SSimonPhd/README.md

 Seeking roles in AI Safety, Red Teaming, Agentic AI, AI Training, and Project Management (remote, hybrid, or on-site in Austin).

-Currently reading Plotinus and teaching one remaining classical-guitar student who found me by synchronicity.
+Reading Plotinus and teaching one remaining classical-guitar student who found me by synchronicity.

 Open to interesting projects.
 DMs welcome.